mastrojs/mastrojs.github.io/data/guide/javascript.md

 title: Introducing JavaScript
 ---

-One of the easiest ways to get your feet wet with JavaScript, is still in your browser.
+Now that you got a taste of HTML and CSS, let's talk about JavaScript.
+It's the third language that the browser understands.
+One of the easiest ways to get your feet wet with JavaScript, is in your browser's console.

 Open your [browser's developer tools](https://developer.mozilla.org/en-US/docs/Learn_web_development/Howto/Tools_and_setup/What_are_browser_developer_tools#how_to_open_the_devtools_in_your_browser) again.
 (Ideally on your published web page, but anywhere will do).
 But this time, switch to the tab named **Console**.